 4 Tips to Tame Your Mane

 Ask any local in Singapore and they probably have their own ways to maintain the smooth and shiny appearance of their luscious locks.
-If you will be travelling to the Lion City soon or planning to move here for an extended period of time, arm yourself with the following tips to ensure your hair stays frizz-free:
+If you will be travelling to the Lion City soon or planning to migrate here for an extended period of time, arm yourself with the following tips to ensure your hair stays frizz-free:

 Avoid Washing Your Hair More Than Necessary